Deducteam/lambdapi/doc/queries.rst

 ------------------

 Changes the timeout (in seconds) for the ``why3`` tactic.
 At the beginning, the timeout is set to 2s.
+Without argument, it prints the current default prover timeout.

 ::

    prover_timeout 60;
+   prover_timeout;

 .. _search_cmd: